HumanCellAtlas/dcp-monitoring/terraform/modules/account-health-checks/README.md

 # Health Checks

-This module generates health checks for DCP component applications in a given deployment environment.
+This module generates health checks for applications that are deployed account-wide, as opposed to into a deployment environment.

-It outputs health check IDs that can be used in visualizations of DCP health status.
+It outputs health check IDs that can be used in visualizations of application health status.

 <!-- START -->